sortofsleepy/staticsitegen/site/content/pages/setup.md

 Project Directory Structure
 =======
 Take a look at the `site` directory which is structured in a way that works with this system.
 It should have at a minimum
-* `layouts` - these contain the html used to render each page.
-It works just like rails where content gets injected into these layouts, which is then served by the server.
-* `content` - a directory containing the site content.